The 2030 Agenda for Sustainable Development

 In the principles for Follow up and Review (FUR) of the 2030 Agenda, states are encouraged to conduct regular and inclusive reviews of progress at the national, regional, and international levels.
 In this context, States are encouraged to draw on contributions from various stakeholder groups.
 At the international level, the institutional framework for FUR revolves around the High-Level Political Forum (HLPF), which comprises both thematic debates and voluntary State reviews.
 These voluntary national reviews (VNRs) aim to facilitate experience sharing and lessons learned, accelerate the implementation of the 2030 Agenda, strengthen government policies and institutions, and mobilise multi-stakeholder engagement in the implementation of the SDGs.

-In 2016, 22 states volunteered for review, and in 2017 43 did so.
+Reporting on the basis of VNRs began in 2016, when 22 states volunteered for review.
+In 2023, 39 VNRs were presented at the 2023 HLPF.
+In 2023, Poland reported on the adoption of its second business and human rights NAP (2021-2024) in its VNR.
 At the national level, implementation processes will vary, but States’ human rights obligations can provide a starting point for the development of a human rights-based approach to national implementation.
 Because implementation of both the UNGPs and the SDGs can be facilitated through national action plans, there is considerable scope for these plans to be aligned and mutually reinforcing, to emphasise the contribution that responsible business can make to the achievement of the SDGs.

 In a statement on the business and human rights dimension of the 2030 Agenda, the United Nations Working Group on Business and Human Rights called on Member States developing SDG implementation plans at the national level to ensure “coherence with national action plans for the implementation of the Guiding Principles on Business and Human Rights.
 Conversely, national action plans focused on business and human rights should clarify how the Guiding Principles will be integrated in the context of SDG implementation.”